kittrz9/sorta-engine/README.md

 ## Compiling
 All you should need to compile this on Linux is glew, glfw3, PortAudio, and premake.<br>
 If you're on linux you should be able to get glew, glfw3, portaudio and premake from whatever package manager you're using. <br>
-Then all you'd need to do to compile this is run `premake5 gmake` and then `make` and it should compile into the `build/` directory.<br>
+Then all you'd need to do to compile this is run `premake5 gmake` and then `make config=release_linux` and it should compile into the `build/` directory.<br>
 <br>
 Windows support is still very buggy and should not be expected to work.
-To build on windows you needto install [MSYS2](https://www.msys2.org) and then install these packages: mingw-w64-x86\_64-gcc, mingw-w64-x86\_64-glew, mingw-w64-x86\_64-glfw, mingw-w64-x86\_64-portaudio, and mingw-w64-x86\_64-premake. thne you should be able to just follow the same commands for compiling on Linux.<br>
+To build on windows you need to install [MSYS2](https://www.msys2.org) and then install these packages: mingw-w64-x86\_64-gcc, mingw-w64-x86\_64-glew, mingw-w64-x86\_64-glfw, mingw-w64-x86\_64-portaudio, and mingw-w64-x86\_64-premake.
+Then you should be able to just follow the same commands for compiling on Linux, but with the make command being `make config=release_windows`.<br>
 As I said, it is still VERY buggy and slow (though I have only been able to test in a virtual machine so that might be why it's slow) so don't expect it to work.<br>